Bastedru/low-latency-experiments/README.md

 uses select.
 Note that Windows select has a limitation of 64 file descriptors.

 Note : Max number epoll events and epoll timeout is important for long running tests.
 If not set accordingly, client automation will receive socket error code 104 : Connection reset by peer.
+Client automation handles that by reconnecting and reports number of disconnects at the end.

+Benchmark results : Measured RTT time from client automation on a Linux laptop using loopback device adapter as the purpose was benchmarking IO.
+In all tests , epoll RTT time was better than thread per client RTT time , however could not find any relation between number of threads and RTT time as thread per client RTT time didn`t get significantly worse as number of threads increased.